 - They were filtered by their items’ properties to only show pending items.

 - Then, they were filtered by a specific sales contract.
 Based on the stage of the sales contract, one can predict what stage the next Lifecycle Task in the chain will be.

 When completed, the home page now looks as follows:

 Let’s follow a complete walkthrough.
 This is an actual/live demonstration, so in some cases there is a pause for a few seconds while the workflow completes moving the document to the next stage and/or creating the next task in the lifecycle…the continuous clicking on “Home” is to refresh the page.
 Also, you’ll see in some cases that the web part filter didn’t need to be applied by clicking the filter element…that’s because the web part defaults to selecting the top item.
 Here we go:

-In the next post, Sales will work with their counterparts to step outside of the CLM process for a bit to reorganize navigation and enable more powerful design features that will allow continued evolution of CLM and Westmorr’s overall capability of delivering business management in O365 and SharePoint.
+In the next post, we will step outside of the CLM process for a bit to reorganize navigation and enable more powerful design features that will allow continued evolution of CLM and the overall capability of delivering business management in O365 and SharePoint.